AMERICAN GUINEA HOG ASSOCIATION – 2016

 i.
 Uphold the Bylaws, Policies and Procedures of the Corporation.

 j.
 Report and update each individual’s mailing addresses with the Secretary of the Corporation, and receive Corporate notices at that address.

 The Board of Directors may engage in acts that are in the best interests of Corporation and that are not in violation of Minnesota Statutes, specifically, Chapters 309, 317A, 501B, and Federal laws.
 No Director will have any right, title, or interest in or to any property of Corporation.
 There will be no cumulative voting among Directors.

 3. Board Terms.
 All Directors will serve a 3-year term.
 There will be staggered terms of office, and there will be no limitation on the number of terms a Director may serve, except that no Director may serve more than 3 terms in a row.

-4. Board election procedures.
-Directors will be elected at the Annual Meeting.
-Directors will be elected by voting memebers of Corporation according to the following procedures:
+4. Board Election Procedures.
+Directors will be elected at the annual meeting.
+Directors will be elected by the voting members of Corporation according to the following procedures:

 a.
-Nomination Notice.
-At least 30 days before the annual meeting the Secretary will send all voting members correspondence informing them of Director or other volunteer positions that are opening including a request for nominations to be submitted within 30 days.
-Qualified, voting members interested in seeking election or re-election will submit resume or other indication of interest to the Board of Directors.
-Only persons nominated as candidates via this process will be eligible for election at the annual meeting.
+Nomination Period.
+At least 90 days before the annual meeting the Secretary will send all voting members a notice letting them know about any Director or other volunteer positions that are coming up for election or appointment.
+The Secretary will also include in the notice an invitation for nominations from the members.
+Nominations are to be submitted within 30 days of the notice.
+Nominations should be in writing and include a resume and / or letter of interest addressed to the Board of Directors.
+Only people nominated as candidates through this process will be eligible for election at the annual meeting.
 Nominations from the floor will not be permitted.
-If a potential Director will cease to be a voting member midway through his / her term, that Director, if elected, will not be permitted to finish his / her term as Director

 b.
 Election.
 An election will be held at the annual meeting.
 Outgoing Directors will hold office until their successors have been elected and qualified.